junichi11/fuelphp-netbeans/README.md

 c.f. https://gist.github.com/2364280 (kenjis)

 If create a project from new project, add it automatically.

+## Go to view / action Action

+### Go to view

+- Right-click at the action method in the controller file.
+- Navigate
+- Go to view

+### Go to action

+- Right-click in the view or view model file.
+- Navigate
+- Go to action

 ## Important!
 Don't clone to SD Card port from new project option!(Hang up...)